The Law Society

 Following a Law degree and Bar Finals, Jane joined Barclays Bank in 1983 where she developed a wide range of experience and skills, including analysis, project management, marketing, strategy, and operational transformation.

 Jane moved to the Royal National Institute of Blind People (RNIB) in 2005 as Head of Information and Knowledge Systems, transforming the IT function, developing much-needed partnerships with the business and improving the quality of project delivery.

 From RNIB, Jane joined Citizens Advice as their first CIO; a role that brought significant challenges, including transformation of the IT function simultaneously with successful delivery of one of the largest and most complex Microsoft Dynamics CRM implementations in the UK.

 Jane then chose to move into consultancy for a few years to broaden her reach, supporting a number of major charities and a government agency in business change, analysis and IT.
 She joined The Law Society in December 2016 as its first IT Director to take on the challenge of an ambitious IT transformation programme, including the transition from a shared service to TLS's own dedicated technology function.
 The programme has now evolved to support an all-encompassing business transformation - an exciting time for the Society!

 Head of IT

-EMEA Director of Marketing
+Director of Technology

 Director of Content and Performance Marketing Services